-- Internet Explorer 6.x and above for Windows; - Mozilla Firefox 2.x and 3.x for all platforms; - Safari 3.x for Mac;
+- Internet Explorer 8.x and 9.x for Windows

+- Mozilla Firefox 8.x for Windows, Linux, and Mac OS X

+- Safari 5.x for Mac OS X

-Although other browsers will most likely work, only those listed above have been extensively tested for compatibility with Parallels Virtual Automation 4.5.
+Although other browsers will most likely work, only those listed above have been extensively tested for compatibility with Parallels Virtual Automation 4.6.

 After Parallels Virtual Automation has been installed, you can register available physical servers with it.
 As physical servers are registered with Parallels Virtual Automation, they form a group of physical servers or a group of Nodes (further in this Guide other terms may also be used: Node Group, Nodes registered in Parallels Virtual Automation, etc.).
 For the definitions, see Glossary (p.
-374).
+482).
 As an administrator, you can manage both single physical servers and physical server groups.
 With a group of physical servers, you can perform a number of collective administration tasks, such as:

 - creating a logical structure of physical servers and the virtual environments residing on them; - migrating virtual environments between physical servers; - copying OS and application templates from one physical server to another; - making virtual environment template stored on a VM Templates Storage (p.
-219) available to other registered physical servers; - consolidating physical server IP addresses into a network address range.
+284) available to other registered physical servers; - consolidating physical server IP addresses into a network address range.